PhilipK/CardboardButler/README.md

 ![Cardboard Butler Logo](https://cardboardbutler.azureedge.net/butler.png)

 Cardboard Butler is an open-source web page, that helps you decide the next boardgame to play.
-You can the live version here:
+You can view the live version here:
 [Cardboard Butler](https://cardboardbutler.azureedge.net)

 ## Why